TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Performance Evaluation

 \subsection{System Implementation and Setup}

-We build a prototype of \sysname with Golang~\cite{golang} and develop the smart contracts using Solidity 0.8.0~\cite{solidity}.
-We deploy the smart contracts on the Ethereum test network, Sepolia~\cite{sepolia}.
-We use Intel SGX~\cite{mckeen2013innovative}, Intel TDX~\cite{tdx}, and Hygon CSV~\cite{dong2024picotees}.
+We build a prototype of \sysname with Golang and develop the smart contracts using Solidity 0.8.0~\cite{solidity}.
+We deploy the smart contracts on the Ethereum test network, Sepolia\footnote{https://github.com/eth-clients/sepolia/}.
+Our experiments use mainstream off-the-shelf TEE devices, including Intel SGX~\cite{mckeen2013innovative}, Intel TDX~\cite{tdx}, and Hygon CSV~\cite{csv}.
 We deployed our evaluation on up to 20 nodes, with the distribution of SGX, TDX, and CSV distributed in a ratio of $1:2:2$.
 Specifically, nodes with SGX, TDX, and CSV run on Aliyun ECS g7t.2xlarge with 8vCPU (Intel®Xeon), 8i.2xlarge with 8vCPU (Intel®Xeon), and g7h.2xlarge with 8vCPU (Hygon C86-3G 7390), respectively.
 We consider two deployment scenarios: local area network (LAN) and wide area network (WAN).
 For WAN experiments, the inter-node Round-Trip Time (RTT) is about 25 ± 0.1ms.
 For LAN experiments, the inter-node RTT is about 0.5 ± 0.03ms.

 We vary parameters in Table~\ref{table:parameter} to evaluate system gas cost, throughput, and latency.
 The experiment evaluates on-chain costs, as well as the throughput and latency of off-chain transaction processing.
 Specifically, gas cost measures the expense of executing TSC functions, throughput quantifies the number of transactions handled by sequencers per second, and latency reflects the time required for sequencers to vote and process transactions.